The Caves of

 Huang ShanResearch Report by Gregor Spörri

-Huang Shan – a mountain range under the administration of the city of Huangshan, located in the southern Chinese province of Anhui.
-The first historical traditions about Huang Shan – which means Blumenberg – are a good 3000 years old.
-Records from the Han Dynasty state that Taoists have been making pilgrimages to Huang Shan for at least 2,200 years to meditate on the five-peak mountain, reminiscent of petals of an open flower.
+Huang Shan is a mountain range under the administration of the city of Huangshan and is located in the southern Chinese province of Anhui.
+The first historical records about Huang Shan – which means Flower Mountain – are a good 3000 years old.
+Records from the Han Dynasty period say Taoists have been making pilgrimages to Huang Shan for at least 2200 years to meditate at the mountain with five peaks, which resembles petals of an open flower.

 At the lower reaches of Xin’an, 12 kilometres from Huangshan City, an unknown civilization carved out of the mountain a massive seven-square-kilometre underground facility.
 The ‘Blumenberg’ is almost hollow due to the construction of this plant inside.
 Chinese researchers have so far located 36 grottoes.
 However, they suspect more caves and believe that they could all be connected to each other.

-When it was discovered in 1999, the entire cave system was completely submerged.
-In the meantime, the entrance area of Cave 24 can be navigated by small boats.
-Caves 2 and 35 have been largely emptied, cleared of rubble and mud, and can be walked.
-Although the Chinese diligently documented all the historical history, there are no records of these caves.
-Nor have the locals developed any traditions or legends, as would have been expected in such a gigantic construction project.
+When it was discovered in 1999, the entire cave system was completely under water.
+In the meantime, the entrance area of cave 24 can be navigated with small boats.
+Caves 2 and 35 have been largely pumped empty, cleared of debris and mud, and can therefore be entered.
+Although the Chinese eagerly documented everything contemporary, no records of these caves exist.
+Nor have the locals developed any traditions or legends, as would have been expected with such a gigantic construction project.

-In Longyou Province, 100 kilometres from Huang Shan, numerous other caves have been discovered in a very similar construction.
-Except for a single pumped-out plant protected by a dike wall, they too are deep under water.
-Whether they can ever be explored is questionable, because pumping out the grottoes makes them sensitive to collapse.
+In Longyou Province, 100 kilometers from Huang Shan, numerous other caves of very similar construction have been discovered.
+Except for a single one that has been pumped out and protected by a dike wall, they too are deeply submerged.
+Whether they can ever be explored is questionable, because pumping out the water makes the rock surrounding the caves unstable, which could cause them to collapse.

 Grotto No 35

-Before the No 35 grotto could be explored, 20,000 cubic meters of sludge and debris had to be removed from the mountain and more than 18,000 tons of water pumped out.
-Of the grottoes studied so far: No 2, 24, 33, 34 and 35, the U-shaped No 35 is the largest.
+Before Grotto No. 35 could be explored, 20,000 cubic meters of mud and debris had to be removed from the mountain, and over 18,000 tons of water had to be pumped out.
+Of the caves explored so far: Nos.
+2, 24, 33, 34 and 35, the U-shaped No. 35 is the largest.
 It covers an area of 12,600 square meters.
-The lower areas are still about two meters underwater.
-The depth gradient within the plant is a staggering 25 metres.
-The ceilings are supported by columns up to 4 x 9 metres in size and 18 metres high.
+The deeper areas are still about two meters under water.
+The depth gradient within the facility is an impressive 25 meters.
+The ceilings are supported by columns measuring up to 4 x 9 meters and 18 meters high.

-As soon as you have entered the warm, humid grotto with its 36 rooms and halls, you feel transported to a completely different world.
-In some places, you think you’re walking through the set of a fantasy movie.
-Bizarrely shaped columns, pedestals, niches, bridges, pits and paths show enigmatic shapes and structures that exist nowhere else in the world.
+As soon as you enter the warm and humid grotto with its 36 rooms and halls, you feel transported to a completely different world.
+In some places you think you are walking through the set of a fantasy film.
+Bizarrely shaped columns, pedestals, niches, bridges, pits and paths show mysterious shapes and structures that exist nowhere else in the world.

 But that’s not all – my amazement is just beginning.
-In the grotto No 2 and 35 there are, for example, all these strange-looking mighty pits, niches and stairs that seem to be made for giants …
+There are, for example, all these strange-looking mighty pits, niches and stairs in Grotto No. 2 and 35, which seem to be made for giants …

 Added to this is the techno-like, almost extraterrestrial-looking design of walls and columns.
 Can primitive Stone Age people have made such a thing?
 Hardly!